We Were Us

-"We Were Us" is a song written by Nicolle Galyon, Jimmy Robbins, and Jon Nite and recorded by New Zealand-born Australian country music singer Keith Urban as a duet with American country music singer Miranda Lambert.
+"We Were Us" is a song written by Nicolle Galyon, Jimmy Robbins, and Jon Nite and recorded by Australian country music singer Keith Urban as a duet with American country music singer Miranda Lambert.
 It was released in September 2013 as the second international single and third overall from Urban's 2013 album Fuse.

 Content

 The song is the narrators' reminiscence of lost love.
 Lambert sings the first verse, Urban sings the second verse, and both sing the choruses and bridge together.
 The song is set in the key of D major with a vocal range of A_{3}–A_{5}.

 Critical reception

 Giving it 4 out of 5 stars, Matt Bjorke of Roughstock compared its theme favorably to "Springsteen" by Eric Church, and praised the blending of Urban's and Lambert's voices, although he criticized the production as "a bit too busy and loud".

 "We Were Us" won Musical Event of the Year at the 2014 CMA Awards.